openfaas/docs/docs/deployment/kubernetes.md

 ### 2.0a Deploy with Helm

-A Helm chart is provided `faas-netes` repository.
+A Helm chart is provided in the `faas-netes` repository.
 Follow the link below then come back to this guide.

 * [OpenFaaS Helm chart](https://github.com/openfaas/faas-netes/blob/master/HELM.md)